Anti-associative algebras

-An anti-associative algebra is a nonassociative algebra whose multiplication satisfies the identity $a(bc)+(ab)c=0.$ Such algebras are nilpotent.
+{\bf Abstract} An anti-associative algebra is a nonassociative algebra whose multiplication satisfies the identity $a(bc)+(ab)c=0.$ Such algebras are nilpotent.
 We describe the free \ant algebras with a finite number of generators.
-Other types of nonassociative algebras, obtained either by the process of polarization, such as Jacobi-Jordan algebras, or obtained by deformation quantization, are associated with this class of algebras.
-Following Markl-Remms work \cite{M-R-galgalim}, we describe the operads associated with these algebra classes and in particular the cohomology complexes in relation to deformations.
+Other types of nonassociative algebras, obtained either by the polarization process, such as Jacobi-Jordan algebras, or obtained by deformation quantization, are associated with this class of algebras.
+Following Markl-Remm's work \cite{M-R-galgalim}, we describe the operads associated with these algebra classes and in particular the cohomology complexes related to deformations.